 - Percentage of Calls Blocked—This metric indicates the number of inbound callers who receive a busy signal, which can negatively impact customer experience.
 A busy signal means many of your customers cannot reach an agent.
 This number needs to be as low as possible.
 A high number means that your system needs to be updated or configured to handle your call volumes as required.
 Your staffing levels may need to be updated or increase your agent productivity accordingly.

 These metrics directly impact your company’s efficiency and bottom line since they are part of the customer’s experience.

 Do your customers like calling your company?
 These metrics from customer surveys show you.

-- Customer Satisfaction Score, or CSAT—by asking customers with a survey, you can immediately learn how satisfied they are with your call center and company.
+- Customer Satisfaction Score, or CSAT—By asking customers with a survey, you can immediately learn how satisfied they are with your call center and company.
 Using a score from one to five, or whatever scale you choose, you get accurate feedback on your call center’s performance.

-Once you’ve collected this information, it’s up to you and your managers to interpret the findings, make and implement plans based on the findings, work with your staff to refine processes, and continually improve them.
+Once you’ve collected this information, it’s up to you and your managers to interpret the findings, make and implement plans based on the results, work with your staff to refine processes, and continually improve them.
 Monitor and analyze your metrics to see what works and what doesn’t.

 Press 8 Telecom’s Queue Metrics Call Monitoring Software lets you monitor your call center traffic in real time and check your metrics from anywhere.
 Queue Metrics features a page for each agent and a customizable wallboard for managers to see what they need.
 With a state-of-the-art VoIP phone system, your call center can run smoothly and give your customers the right help at the right time.
 Call today for a free quote for your company.